cheerzhang/AnomalyDetectionModel/README.md

 ### Quick Start
 #### Installation

-You can install `AnomalyDetectionModel` using pip:
+You can install `Anomaly DetectionModel` using pip:

 ```
-pip install AnomalyDetectionModel
+pip install quick-anomaly-detector
 ```